Free Online Resources

 Lift Off – Human Rights Curriculum from Northern Ireland and the Republic of Ireland

-Lift Off is the second in the series of Lift Off materials, which have been developed for use in the primary school classroom to promote understanding and respect for human rights.
-It has been written for 8-10 year old children by a team of experienced and practising teachers from Northern Ireland and the Republic of Ireland.
+Lift-Off is the second in the series of Lift Off materials, which have been developed for use in the primary school classroom to promote understanding and respect for human rights.
+It has been written for 8-10-year-old children by a team of experienced and practicing teachers from Northern Ireland and the Republic of Ireland.

 Lift Off